 Some of these debts are secured obligations.
 This means that in exchange for the money, you agreed to repay it, but you also gave the lender collateral for the loan.
 Collateral is property that you offer to the lender as security for the loan obligation.
 If you end up not repaying the loan as required, the lender can take the collateral to satisfy the debt.
 The most common types of secured debts for individuals are car loans and home mortgages.
 When you borrow money to buy a house or a car, the bank will put a lien on the property you're purchasing, and if you don't repay, the bank will repossess or foreclose on the property.
 Ultimately, they may resell the property to gain bank the money they loaned you.

-Other debts, like medical bills, credit cards and student loans, are unsecured debts.
-There is no collateral to protect the lender, and the only thing the lender gets in return for giving you the money is your promise to repay.
+Other debts, like medical and utility bills, most credit cards and student loans, are unsecured debts.
+Unlike a secured debt, which is guaranteed by some sort of collateral, unsecured debts are not secured by an asset.
+Because there is no collateral collected from you to protect the lender, the only thing the lender gets in return for giving you the money is your promise to repay the obligation.
+For this reason, unsecured debt typically has a higher interest rate than secured debt.